rolker/udp_bridge/README.md

 Reads the following parameters from the parameter server.
 Lists are encoded as labeled structures to allow updating details in launch files.

 - ~name: [string] name used to when communicating with remotes.
 Should be unique.
-Defaults to the node's namespace or name if the node is not in a namespace.
+Defaults to the node's name.
 - ~port: [integer] UDP port number used for listening for incoming data.
 Defaults to 4200.
 - ~maxPacketSize: [integer] Maximum packet size to use to send data.
 Defaults to 65500.
 - ~remotes: [struct] List of initial remotes nodes.